-These days tourists are looking for a more “authentic” experience.
+These days tourists are looking for a more "authentic" experience.
 To cater to such types, entrepreneurs are setting up boutique hotels in the grungier and less well-known areas of famous cities.
-Take the Wanderlust Hotel for instance.
-It’s located in a converted schoolhouse in Singapore’s Little India district: a hodge-podge of shops, temples, and warehouses far away from the usual tourist haunts.

-Despite the adage, it’s not all about location because the interior of the hotel has each floor designed by a different design firm.
-When the award-winning designers asked the owner what kind of aesthetic he had in mind he replied with a wave of the hand, “just make it fun and crazy”.
-Check these pics to see what they came up with.
-Personally, I just love the wall-mounted typewriter on the third floor.
-When you stay you will be assigned a “Guest Experience Ambassador”, in other words, a local to recommend the best places to go and enjoy during your stay.
+Despite the adage, it's not all about location because the hotel's interior has each floor designed by a different design firm.
+When the award-winning designers asked the owner what kind of aesthetic he had in mind, he replied with a wave of the hand, "just make it fun and crazy".

 Pantone - Red Room